Blancpain: Villeret

 The Villeret collection is marketed as Blancpain's most classic collection.
 Named after the birthplace of Blancpain, the Villeret collection has been a flagship line of the company since 1980s.
 The collection not only includes wristwatches with simple and elegant designs, but also include watches with complications such as triple calendar, moon phase, and carousel.

 Fifty Fathoms

-Blancpain is known for its Fifty-Fathoms watch, produced in collaboration with the French Navy’s Nageurs de Combat (combat swimmers) led by Captain Bob Maloubier and Lieutenant Claude Riffaud, and worn by Jacques Cousteau.
+Blancpain is known for its Fifty-Fathoms watch, produced in collaboration with the French Navy's Nageurs de Combat (combat swimmers) led by Captain Bob Maloubier and Lieutenant Claude Riffaud, and worn by Jacques Cousteau.
 From 1958, Fifty-Fathoms was standard issue of the US Navy's combat divers and United States Navy SEALs.
 The watch has a water-resistant level up to 91 meters.

 1735 Grande Complication

-Blancpain is famous for being the creator of one of the most complicated mechanical watches ever made, the Blancpain 1735, which is a true grand complication (Tourbillon, minute repeater, perpetual calendar, split chrono), a limited edition of 30 pieces only, production of just one piece per year.
+Blancpain is famous for being the creator of one of the most complicated mechanical watches ever made, the Blancpain 1735, which is a true grand complication (Tourbillon, minute repeater, perpetual calendar, split chrono), a limited edition of only 30 pieces.

+Léman (discontinued)

+In 1994 Blancpain introduced a series of 38mm (40mm in some later references) wristwatches, capable of water resistance up to 100 meters, while still possessing features typical of a dress watch such as a stepped case, and a relatively slim profile.
+Earlier references included only calibre 1150 and only presented a date complication.
+Later references were sometimes equipped with other functions such as ref.
+2763 which used calibre 6763 and featured triple calendar, and moonphase complications.

+Following a long period of decline in popularity, in 2019 the Leman series was removed from blancpain's catalogue and website.